 Usually not.
-A person can be infected with the bacteria that causes tuberculosis but not actually have active tuberculosis.
-Many people are infected with the bacteria that causes tuberculosis, but only a few of these people (about 10%) go on to develop active TB.
+A person can be infected with the bacteria that cause tuberculosis but not actually have active tuberculosis.
+Of the people who are infected with the bacteria that cause tuberculosis, only a few (about 10%) go on to develop active TB.

 Healthy people who get infected with the tuberculosis bacteria are often able to fight off the infection and do not develop active TB.
-The bacteria is dormant (inactive) in their lungs.
-If the body is not able to contain the infection and the bacteria continues to grow, active tuberculosis develops.
+The bacteria are dormant (inactive) in their lungs.
+If the body is not able to contain the infection and the bacteria continue to grow, active tuberculosis develops.

 There is a slight chance you might not know that you have developed active tuberculosis.
 Tuberculosis bacteria can grow in your body without making you feel sick.
 However, most people who have active tuberculosis experience symptoms.

-If you develop active tuberculosis, you will most likely need regular checkups and chest X-rays for the rest of your life to make sure you stay free of the tuberculosis disease, even after you have taken the full course of tuberculosis medicine.
+If you develop active tuberculosis, you will need to be monitored medically (regular checkups and probably some chest X-rays) for the rest of your life to make sure you stay free of the tuberculosis disease, even after you have taken the full course of tuberculosis medicine.

-Don't drink alcohol or take acetaminophen (one brand name: Tylenol) while taking INH because this can damage your liver.
-Always check with your doctor before you take any other medicine because some drugs interact with INH and can cause side effects.
+Don't drink alcohol or take acetaminophen (one brand name: Tylenol) while taking TB drugs.
+Alcohol and acetaminophen can increase the risk of liver problems.
+Always check with your doctor before you take any other medicine because some drugs interact with TB drugs and can cause side effects.

-Your doctor may want to monitor you every month.
-For example you may need to visit your doctor to get another prescription of the medicine you are taking and to monitor any side effects or problems you are experiencing from the medicine.
-If you are feeling well, your doctor will give you a prescription for the next month.
+While taking these medicines, your doctor may want to monitor you every month.
+For example, you may need to visit your doctor for tests, to get another prescription, and to check for any side effects or problems.

 Written by familydoctor.org editorial staff